teambit/bit/docs/getting-started.md

 #### Use the Bit component in your code

-Bit is designed to be language agnostic, so in order to use components, you first need to install a [language-specific driver](drivers.md) for Bit.
+Bit designed to be language agnostic, so in order to use the components, you first need to install a [language-specific driver](drivers.md) for Bit.
 This is to enable each specific programming language to be able to use components.

 1. Install the bit-javascript driver using [NPM](https://www.npmjs.com/package/bit-js) or Yarn, and add it as a development dependency.